 Other goals include:

-The Division of Family Foundation & Support cannot represent either party in establishing visitation or custody rights.
+The Mississippi Department of Human Services (MDHS) cannot represent either party in establishing visitation or custody rights.
 The noncustodial parent must complete and file a Pro Se Packet or seek legal counsel for court-ordered visitation and/or custody.

 If you have a court order and would like to receive MAV-P services, you must: